Bleyddyn/Bleyddyn.github.io/_posts/2018-02-03-hyperparameters-1.md

 All convolution and fully connected layers use relu activation, unless stated otherwise, and all of them use the same L2 regularization hyperparameter.

 I handle dropout layers a bit differently than DonkeyCar does.
 For my original model I started with a list of five dropout values that gets passed to the model making function, so I've carried that over to this model rather than rewriting all of my code.
-The default batch size is small because it's also used for my tests with RNN layers, where the combination of batch size and number of timesteps can't be too large.
+The default batch size is small because it was also being used for my tests with RNN layers, where the combination of batch size and number of timesteps can't be too large.

 Default Hyperparameters: